znswanderer/znswanderer.github.io/_posts/2021-06-27-Solving-the-schrödinger-equation-with-SymPy.md

 We are now using SymPy´s `solve` function to find the values for $$C_1$$, $$C_2$$ and $$k$$ that will satisfy the constraints given by the box for the free particle.

-These constraints are combined in a list, which means an *AND* combination: both constraints must hold at the same time.
+These constraints are combined in a list, which means an `and` combination: both constraints must hold at the same time.